-The Cross-rail Project in London, UK serves as an interesting example of the practical use of this technology in real-world contexts.
-Geotechnical robots made a major contribution to many tasks such as drilling, ground stabilisation, and tunnel inspection, therefore reducing human dangers and enhancing construction efficiency.
-According to $(2019)^{[16]}$ Macchiarulo et al., sophisticated monitoring systems were used to consistently evaluate ground conditions, therefore guaranteeing the safety and stability of the tunnelling process.
-This case study highlights the potential for revolutionary advancements in ground improvement via the use of autonomous robots and sophisticated monitoring systems.
+The Cross-rail Project in London, UK, serves as an interesting example of the practical use of this technology in real-world contexts.
+Geotechnical robots made a major contribution to many tasks such as drilling, ground stabilisation, and tunnel inspection, thereby reducing human dangers and enhancing construction efficiency.
+According to Macchiarulo et al., (2019)[16], sophisticated monitoring systems were used to consistently evaluate ground conditions, thereby guaranteeing the safety and stability of the tunnelling process.
+This case study highlights the potential for revolutionary advancements in ground improvement through the use of autonomous robots and sophisticated monitoring systems.
 It provides insight into the prospects of a future characterised by enhanced safety and efficiency.